 What are the expected results from using retinol?

-In just 4 weeks, you'll notice visible improvement in texture of your skin and an increase in your skin's natural glow.
-After 3-6 months, it is excepted to show a reduction in blackheads and whiteheads, as well as an improvement in the appearance of fine lines, wrinkles, and dark spots.
-The skin tone will be more even and pores will look smaller.
+In just 4 weeks, you'll notice visible improvement in the texture of your skin and an increase in your skin's natural glow.
+After 3-6 months, it is excepted to show a reduction in blackheads and whiteheads and an improvement in the appearance of fine lines, wrinkles, and dark spots.
+The skin tone will be more even, and pores will look smaller.
 The niacinamide (topical vitamin B3) in the MDacne retinol cream helps retain moisture in the skin, keeping it hydrated.
 Niacinamide also helps with surface skin's cell turnover, regeneration, and exfoliation to remove dull skin.